peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 Passing a quiet NaN to any arithmetic operation shown here will return a quiet NaN, unless noted otherwise.
 Invalid operations will also return a quiet NaN, as stated in the individual methods.

-Unless noted otherwise, passing a null ExtendedDecimal argument to any method here will throw an exception.
+Unless noted otherwise, passing a null arbitrary-precision decimal argument to any method here will throw an exception.

-When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the flag's trap is enabled in the precision context (see PrecisionContext's Traps property).
+When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the flag's trap is enabled in the precision context (see EContext's Traps property).

-An ExtendedDecimal value can be serialized in one of the following ways:
+An arbitrary-precision decimal value can be serialized in one of the following ways:

- * By calling the toString() method, which will always return distinct strings for distinct ExtendedDecimal values.
+ * By calling the toString() method, which will always return distinct strings for distinct arbitrary-precision decimal values.

  * By calling the UnsignedMantissa, Exponent, and IsNegative properties, and calling the IsInfinity, IsQuietNaN, and IsSignalingNaN methods.
-The return values combined will uniquely identify a particular ExtendedDecimal value.
+The return values combined will uniquely identify a particular arbitrary-precision decimal value.

 ### NaN